 Australia's water infrastructure provides vital services to our economy and underpins Australians' quality of life.
-Regional water systems support over \$17 billion of irrigated agricultural output each year.
-In 2016-17, agriculture accounted for 63 per cent of the water demand, while industrial users used 25 per cent of water and household consumption utilised only 12 per cent1.
+Regional water systems support around \$17 billion of irrigated agricultural output each year with agriculture accounting for around 60 per cent of water demand.
 While Australia has a strong record of water management and investment, climate change and an increasing demand for agricultural products are putting pressure on our water resources.
 Australia needs a new national approach to water infrastructure planning and investment.